 Donations can be made at any time and bequests in memory of a companion animal from an individual or organisation are welcomed.

-Memorial cards acknowledging a donation in memory of a person or pet are available to be mailed to the donor, or as a memorial gift to support a grieving household.
+Memorial cards acknowledging a donation in memory of a pet are available to be mailed to the donor, or as a memorial gift to support a grieving household.

 A record of donations is maintained by the Foundation and published in our Annual Report; all gifts and donations to the Foundation are tax-deductible to the donor under the Income Tax Assessment Act.

-We invite you to share our digital banners on your social media channels to help publicise the work of the Foundation.
+We invite you to display our posters at your clinic, or place of work, and to share our digital banners on your social media channels to help publicise our work.